 With respect to #2, I agree with Cassidy that too often front row players don’t handle overpasses well.
 Not sure I’d put it on this list, though.
 Or at least I can think of things that are more important.
 Cassidy thinks good overpass play is worth potentially a point a match.
 That’s not enough for me to prioritize it in training.

 Out-of-system setting, on the other hand, can be worth a whole lot more than one point per match.
 And I agree that most teams probably don’t do enough work on it, as part of overall work on playing out-of-system.
 When I was on my 2019 EuroTrip, every professional team I visited did regular work on every player being able to put up a good set.

 Hitting shots is for sure something that probably deserves more training, though I think that’s age level dependent.
 At the younger ages it’s probably more important to work on developing power.
 Once that’s in place, you can build in the shots.

 Finally, I totally agree on #5.
-You both can and should explicitly teaching players to read – in all facets of the game.
+You both can and should explicitly teach players to read – in all facets of the game.

 Read the full article here (pg 12).

 What are your thoughts on this list?
 Anything you would add/remove?